 Phonics and Spellings

-The teaching and learning of phonics and spellings in the Foundation Stage and Key Stage One at Studfall Infant Academy is underpinned by the use of an effective systematic phonics programme.
+The teaching and learning of phonics and spellings in the Foundation Stage and Key Stage One at Studfall Infant Academy is underpinned by the use of an effective bespoke systematic phonics programme.
 This is taught alongside the National Curriculum requirements for spellings in years 1 and 2.
 The teaching of phonics will follow the teaching sequence set out in the Read, Write, Inc. programme where children are taught the grapheme-phoneme correspondence in a clearly defined sequence.
 The programme teaches the 44 main sounds in the English language and these are called ‘Speed Sounds’.
+We also use the Letters and Sounds Programme to enhance the approaches we use with teahing phonics.
 Throughout the school, the reading and spelling of common exception words will also be taught.
 These are words that cannot be spelt using phonic knowledge alone.

 In the first phase of Phonics for our Nursery children we concentrate on developing speaking and listening skills, phonological awareness (identifying sound patterns in spoken words) and oral blending and segmenting skills.
 Their language skills are developed through carefully organised activities and a broad and rich language curriculum with speaking and listening at its centre.